-Most of the near surface soils possess appreciable silt and clay content and may become unstable if exposed to significant moisture infiltration or disturbance by construction traffic.
-In addition, based on their granular content, some of the on-site soils will also be susceptible to erosion.
+The near-surface soils possess appreciable silt and clay content and will become unstable if exposed to significant moisture infiltration or disturbance by construction traffic.
+If grading occurs during a period of relatively wet weather, an increase in subgrade instability should also be expected.
 The site should, therefore, be graded to prevent ponding of surface water and to prevent water from running into excavations.